Understanding Breast Problems -- The Basics

 Any time you find a new or unusual lump in your breast, have your doctor check it to make sure it is not cancer.
 Most lumps are harmless.
 The best test for distinguishing a cyst from a solid tumor is ultrasound; a needle biopsy may also be done.

 Mammograms -- detailed X-ray pictures of the breasts -- can reveal tumors too tiny to be felt by hand.
 There is disagreement as to when a woman should start getting mammograms: Some doctors say between ages 35 and 40; others say not until age 50.
 The American College of Obstetricians and Gynecologists recommends yearly mammograms starting at age 40.
 The National Cancer Institute recommends a mammogram every 1 to 2 years, starting at 40.
+The American Cancer Society recommends them after age 45.
+The USPSTF recommends routine screening for women starting at 50.
 If you have a family history of breast cancer, especially in your mother or sister, your doctor may want you to start them earlier.
 Three-dimensional mammograms, to be used along with traditional digital mammograms, are also available in some screening centers.

 Breast pain can have many causes, including the normal swelling of breast tissue during the menstrual cycle.
 Other causes include infection or injury; growths, including cancer; and perhaps diet.